contao/docs/docs/manual/core-extensions/calendar/calendar-management.en.md

 <title>Page title</title>
 ```

 **Robots tag:** The robots tag defines how search engines treat a page.
-By default, events inherit the robots tag setting from the page that contains the “event reader” module.
+By default, events inherit the robots tag setting from the page that contains the "event reader" module.
 If necessary, the robots tag can be adjusted per event:

-- *Default (-):* The robots tag setting from the page with the “event reader” module is used
+- *Default (-):* The robots tag setting from the page with the "event reader" module is used
 - *index:* add the page to the search index
 - *follow:* follow the links on the page
 - *noindex:* do not include the page in the search index